The Talent Management Process: A Definitive Guide for 2026

 Focus on workplace culture

-Building a strong company culture supports your hiring process right from the very start, as top talent is attracted to companies with great culture.
+Building a strong company culture supports your hiring process right from the very start, as top talent is attracted to companies with a great culture.
 And it doesn’t stop there—the positive impact of a good workplace culture enhances multiple aspects of the talent management process:

 1. High performers are attracted to companies with a great work environment